LSSTDESC/RequestForComments/README.md

 * the Planned End date has passed;
 * the RFC is either labelled *proposed* (that is, it has not been escalated) or *approved* (it has been escalated and subsequently approved by some TBD decision making body);
 * the assignee judges that positive consensus has been reached; and
-* a set of triggered tickets have been defined
+* a set of GitHub issues to address the RFC have been created

 Then
 * Label the RFC issue as *adopted*